Ryan Howard: 2011

 Through 2011, Howard was fourth among all active major leaguers in career slugging percentage (.560; behind Albert Pujols, Alex Rodriguez and Ryan Braun), and ninth in career intentional walks.
 During the 2011 season, Howard had a batting average of .253, 33 home runs and 116 RBI.
 It was his sixth consecutive 30 home run and 100 RBI season, a Phillies franchise record.

-In Game 5 of the 2011 NLDS vs the St. Louis Cardinals, Howard was the last batter to ground out before the Phillies lost the series.
+In Game 5 of the 2011 NLDS against the St. Louis Cardinals, Howard was the last batter to ground out before the Phillies lost the series.
 Howard tore his Achilles tendon when running to first base on the final play of the game, a ground out to the second baseman, Nick Punto.
 His injury required surgery and as a result, he missed the start of the 2012 season.

 2012

 Howard began the 2012 season on the 15-Day DL.
 He said in a podcast in early June that his Achilles tendon injury is "progressing at a positive pace".

 On July 6, 2012, Howard was activated for his first game of the 2012 season, in which he went 2-for-4 with a double in a 5–0 Phillies loss.
-Howard hit his 300th career home run on September 22; his season ended one week later on September 29 after suffering a small fracture in his big right toe.
+Howard hit his 300th career home run on September 22; however his season ended one week later on September 29 after suffering a small fracture in his big right toe.
 He finished the 2012 season with a .219 batting average, 14 home runs, and 56 RBI in 71 games.